gura-lang/gura-lang.github.io/library-reference/chapter-05.md

 In the specification described here, the class name is is represented as <code>array@T</code> where <code>T</code> means its element type.
 </p>
 <p>
-Most of methods in <code>array</code> class are implemented in <code>arrayutil</code> module while the class itself is provided by the intepreter.
+Most of methods in <code>array</code> class are implemented in <code>arrayt</code> module while the class itself is provided by the intepreter.
 This is because array features cost much code size and it would be preferable to reduce the size of the intepreter body by separating the implementation of array methods.
-So, you have to import <code>arrayutil</code> module before using the <code>array</code> class in your program.
+So, you have to import <code>arrayt</code> module before using the <code>array</code> class in your program.
 </p>
 <h3><span class="caption-index-3">5.2.1</span><a name="anchor-5-2-1"></a>Property</h3>
 <p>
-A <code>array</code> instance has the following properties:
+An <code>array</code> instance has the following properties:
 </p>
 <p>
 <table>